 On top of all that, DisplayFusion Pro has a handy Alt + Tab Handler, additional Windows 10 customization settings, and remote control apps for Android and iOS devices.

 Display Fusion ProMake the best of your multitasking using software that can split and organize your PC monitors, so try Display Fusion Pro.

 UltraMon provides an extensive suite of tools for dual-monitor setups and is compatible with both 32 and 64-bit Windows platforms from XP to 10.

 UltraMon provides a taskbar extension that extends the taskbar to the second monitor.
-You can configure each taskbar to include only programs open within its VDU or all open software in every monitor.
+You can configure each taskbar to include only programs open within its VDU or all open software on every monitor.

 The software enables its users to select alternative wallpapers and screensavers for each VDU.

 MultiMon is a lightweight alternative to DisplayFusion that supports triple monitor setups.
-You can add either MultiMon TaskBar 2.1 or TaskBar Pro 3.5 (retailing at $35) to 32 or 64-bit Windows platforms.
+You can add either MultiMon TaskBar 2.1 or TaskBar Pro 3.5 to 32 or 64-bit Windows platforms.

 The freeware Taskbar 2.1 adds a second and third taskbar to the additional VDUs, but it lacks the system themes in the pro version.

 Taskbar 2.1 doesn’t give you much more than the extra VDU taskbar.
 It’s worth mentioning that you can manage your programs or files from the primary monitor, even though you open them on other monitors.